EmanuelAfessa/Daily-Rainfall-prediction-with-LSTM-Neural-Network/README.md

-# Predict the accumulated daily rainfall on the D day on the observation ground stations
+# Accumulated daily rainfall forecasting on the D day on observation ground stations

 ## A. Adressed problem
 We are adressinng a forecasting problem.
 We are attempting to predict the accumulated rainfall on a given day D by utilising a set of explanatory features from days D-1.
 Explanatory variables include dd (wind direction), ff (wind speed), hu (humidity), td (dew point temperature).